WING-NUS/ELCo/README.md

 ## Running experiments 🧪🔬

+### Specify Your Path 🏎️🛣️
-Before running the bash files, please edit your path to the HuggingFace Cache. \
+Before running the bash files, please edit the bash file to specify your path to the HuggingFace Cache. \
 For example, in [scripts/unsupervised.sh](https://github.com/WING-NUS/ELCo/blob/main/scripts/unsupervised.sh):
 ```
 #!/bin/bash